Data Structures in R – The most essential concept for R Aspirants!

 - In computer-based applications, matrices play a vital role in the projection of a three-dimensional image into a two-dimensional screen creating realistic seeming motions.

 - In physical related applications, matrices can be applied in the study of an electrical circuit.

 3. R Array

-We use to call array in R Programming simply the multi-dimensional Data structure.
-In this, data is stored in the form of matrices, row, and as well as in columns.
+In R Programming, arrays are multi-dimensional Data structures.
+In an array, data is stored in the form of matrices, row, and as well as in columns.
 We can use the matrix level, row index, and column index to access the matrix elements.

 Arrays in R are the data objects which can store data in more than two dimensions.
 An array is created using the array() function.
 We can use vectors as input.
 To create an array, we can use these values in the dim parameter.